 Also, be aware that many of your child’s later dietary habits often have their beginning in infancy.
-One study has shown that babies who don’t eat many fruits or vegetables in the 6 to 12 month period probably won’t eat many fruits or vegetables as older children.
+One study in 2014 found that babies who didn’t eat many fruits or vegetables in the 6- to 12-month period probably wouldn’t eat many fruits or vegetables as older children.

 There are only a few foods you should not give your baby at this stage: